Little Town on the Prairie: Plot summary

 In the fall, the Ingalls move to town; they believe the coming winter will not be as hard as the previous one, but as the claim shanty is not weatherproofed, Pa thinks it is best not to risk staying in it.
 In town, Laura and Carrie attend school again, and Laura is reunited with her friends, Minnie Johnson and Mary Power.
 She also meets a new girl, Ida Brown, the adopted daughter of the town's new minister, Reverend Brown, who claims to be related to John Brown of Kansas.
 Nellie Oleson, her nemesis from Plum Creek, has moved to De Smet and is also attending the school.
-The teacher for the fall term is Eliza Jane Wilder, Almanzo's older sister, who has a nearby claim of her own.
-Nellie turns her against Laura, and Wilder loses control of the school for a time.
-A visit by the school board restores order; however, Wilder leaves at the end of the fall term.
+The teacher for the fall term is Eliza Jane Wilder, Almanzo's older sister, who has her own claim nearby.
+Nellie turns her against Laura, and Miss Wilder loses control of the school for a time.
+A visit by the school board restores order; however, she leaves at the end of the fall term.

 For the winter term, Miss Wilder is replaced by Mr. Clewett.
 Laura sets herself to studying, as she only has one year left before she can apply for a teaching certificate, but relaxes when the town of De Smet begins having literary meetings at the school, where the whole town gathers for fun every Friday night: singing, elocution, a spelling bee, or plays and minstrel shows put on by the townspeople.

 The winter is very mild, so Laura and Carrie never miss a day of school.
-Laura and her classmates become friendly after a birthday party for Ben Woodworth, and so she begins lagging in her studies, though she remains head of the class.
+Laura and her classmates become friendly after a birthday party for Ben Woodworth, so she begins lagging in her studies, though she remains head of the class.
 She spends the summer studying to make up for lost time.
 The next school year, there will be another new teacher, Mr. Owen.
 During a week of church revival meetings, Almanzo asks to escort Laura home from church.
-Ma is surprised at this because she is only fifteen, and he is a grown man.
+Ma is surprised at this because she is only 15 and he is a grown man.

 Near Christmas, Mr. Owen organizes a school exhibition to raise awareness of the school's needs, as the school is becoming overcrowded.
 He assigns Laura and Ida the duty of reciting the whole of American history up to that point.
 Despite their nervousness, on the night of the school exhibition they perform perfectly, as does Carrie, who recites a poem.
 Almanzo once again sees Laura home, and offers to take her on a sleigh ride after he completes the cutter he is building.

 At home, Laura is met by Mr. Boast and Mr. Brewster, who saw her perform at the exhibition and want her to take a teaching position at Brewster's settlement, 12 mi from town.
-The school superintendent comes and tests her; although she is not yet sixteen, he grants her a third-grade teaching certificate.
+The school superintendent comes and tests her; although she is not yet 16, he grants her a third-grade teaching certificate.
 The novel ends with her preparing to teach school.